 k) the free press

 Applicants with substantial experience from a wide variety of backgrounds (including academia, government, the corporate world, the professions, NGOs, the media) are eligible for appointment.
-All applicants require a working knowledge of English.
+All applicants are required to have a working knowledge of English.
 For academic participants, eligibility is limited to the postdoctoral level, and normally it is expected that academic candidates will have demonstrated their scholarly development by publication beyond the Kandidat dissertation.
 For other applicants, an equivalent level of professional achievement is expected.

 Under the terms of the grant, the Galina Starovoitova Fellowship offers a monthly stipend, research facilities, word processing support, and research assistance.
 Grant recipients are required to be in residence at the Kennan Institute in Washington, D.C. for the duration of their grant.
 The Starovoitova Fellows are expected to hold public lectures on the themes of conflict resolution and human rights while conducting research on a specific topic.
 In addition, the Starovoitova Fellow will actively participate in discussions with the public policy and academic communities, including giving speeches and lectures at other institutions and taking part in meetings and conferences.

-The Kennan Institute will hold one round of competitive selection for two (a six month and a three month) Starovoitova Fellowships in the 2013-2014 program year.
-The deadline for the submission of applications and supporting material is April 26, 2013.
-Decision on appointment will be made in May 2013; interviews will take place in June 2013; the Fellowship can be commenced as early as September 2013.
+The Kennan Institute will hold one round of competitive selection for two (a six month and a three month) Starovoitova Fellowships in the 2014-2015 program year (subject to continued funding).
+The deadline for the submission of applications and supporting material is April 07, 2014.
+Decision on appointment will be made in May 2014; interviews will take place in June 2014; the Fellowship can be commenced as early as September 2014.

 INSTRUCTIONS FOR APPLICANTS